Table of Contents

 If you happen to think that the North Pole is the most festive destination on earth come Christmas time, you might need to reconsider your position.
 To find yourself in the heart of Christmas cheer, you really need to head a little further south—down to Germany to the wondrous Christmas wonderland known as Dresden.

 Dresden is an ancient city with a rich and conflicted history.
-Controversially levelled in the closing days of the Second World War, it has been spectacularly revived in recent decades after years of post war decay and neglect under Communist rule.
-Its original icons, the Katholische Hofkirche, Dresdener Frauenkirche and Semper Oper have been restored to their original Renaissance and Baroque splendour, and the grimness that swept through it decades ago has transformed too, expressed most potently each December with an abundance of joyfulness and festive cheer.
+Controversially leveled in the closing days of the Second World War, it has been spectacularly revived in recent decades after years of post-war decay and neglect under Communist rule.
+Its original icons, the Katholische Hofkirche, Dresdener Frauenkirche and Semper Oper have been restored to their original Renaissance and Baroque splendor, and the grimness that swept through it decades ago has transformed too, expressed most potently each December with an abundance of joyfulness and festive cheer.
 A major tourist point all year round, it really is throughout the German Christmas season—Weinachten—that Dresden shines its brightest, becoming one immensely enchanting Christmas wonderland.

-Christmas markets line the markeplatzes, with the smell of roasted chestnuts hot gluhwein and sounds of Christmas carols filtering through the streets.
-At the centre of it all, lays one of the Germany’s (and Europe’s) most celebrated Christmas traditions—and time tested institution, the ‘Striezelmarkt’.
+Traditional German Christmas markets line the Markt Platz, with the smell of roasted chestnuts hot gluhwein and sounds of Christmas carols filtering through the streets.
+At the center of it all, lays one of the Germany’s (and Europe’s) most celebrated Christmas traditions—and time-tested institution, the ‘Striezelmarkt’.

 Striezelmarkt at Altmarkt Square: the main event

-As well as the ‘big stollen’, a monumental 14-metre Christmas pyramid can be found in the centre of the action, and all month long, it really is a righteously festive scene.
-Stalls and booths offer glorious hot mugs of aromatic gluhwein from steaming vats, with delicious roasted meats, cheeses and sausages—truly a gourmand’s dream!
-Ferris wheels and rides are a kids favourite (adults too, after a few gluhweins) and at night, under a light fall of snow, the market kicks into full gear, fantastically lit with Christmas lights, carollers singing and young and old being entertained with nativity plays and live performances from Santa (der Weinachstmann).
+As well as the ‘big stollen’, a monumental 14-meter Christmas pyramid can be found in the center of the action, and all month long, it really is a righteously festive scene.
+Stalls and booths offer glorious hot mugs of aromatic gluhwein from steaming vats, with delicious roasted meats, cheeses, and sausages—truly a gourmand’s dream!
+Ferris wheels and rides are a kids favourite (adults too, after a few Glühwein) and at night, under a light fall of snow, the market kicks into full gear, fantastically lit with Christmas lights, carolers singing and young and old being entertained with nativity plays and live performances from Santa (der Weinachstmann).
 After a single day at the Striezelmarkt, you’ll be convinced that Dresden is the sort of place where every Christmas fantasy can and probably will come true.

 It might be the most famous, oldest and most frequented market in town, but it’s certainly not alone—if you happen to be spending a little extra time in Dresden, the Striezelmarkt is one amongst many fine festive alternatives: